Are you in search of easy St. Patrick’s Day crafts? You’re in luck! This post is all about kids St. Patrick’s day crafts!

-Are you looking for kids St. Patrick’s day crafts to make with your kids this St. Patrick’s Day?
+Are you looking for kids St. Patrick’s Day crafts to make with your kids this St. Patrick’s Day?
 I’ve got you!
-I really enjoy making crafts with my kids!
-So I am always looking for an opportunity to make crafts together.
-And Holidays crafts are always so fun and when I see an opportunity, I take it haha!
-So I put together these pinch-proof accessories that we can make together as a family but also can be worn to school or wherever to avoid getting pinched. (you can also check out these St. Patrick’s day treat bags we made)
+I enjoy making crafts with my kids, so I am always looking for an opportunity to make crafts together.
+So I put together these “pinch-proof” accessories that we can make together as a family, but can also be worn to school or wherever to avoid getting “pinched.” (you can also check out these St. Patrick’s Day treat bags we made)

-So if you are interested in a craft you can do with your kids but also double as accessories they can wear to school to be pinch-proof, make sure to download the free printable below.
-I have also included instructions on how we put them together.
+So, if you are interested in a craft you can do with your kids that also doubles as accessories they can wear to school to be “pinch-proof,” make sure to download the free printable below.
+I have also included instructions on how to put them together.

 List of Supplies